Home / Admission / Transfer Admission / Dual Admission

 Ursuline has established a number of transfer partnerships with community colleges and technical schools.
 Select your community college below for more information about partnership programs.

-For program-by-program equivalencies between Cuyahoga Community College (Tri-C) and Ursuline College, please contact your Admission Counselor and reference the Transfer Guide.
+For program-by-program equivalencies between Cuyahoga Community College (Tri-C) and Ursuline College, please contact your Admission Counselor.

 As a Dual Admission student, you are fully integrated into campus life at Ursuline while attending Tri-C full time.
 You’ll have peace of mind knowing you’re on track to earn a bachelor’s degree from Ursuline from your very first semester at Tri-C, thanks to an early relationship with your Ursuline Advisor.